SonalPinto/kronos/README.md

 # Status

 - The `kronos_core` is feature complete and RISC-V compliant.
 Pending testing of interrupt and `wfi` functionality.
-You can start using the core right now!
+- Refactoring to make the entire project yosys/nextpnr-ice40 friendly.
 - Kronos: Zero Degree, `KRZ`, a Kronos-powered SoC is almost done.
-- KRZ ArduinoCore - todo
+- Todo: rigorous verification of the core (riscv-torture, riscv-formal, etc).
 - **Goal**: Run Arduboy on the iCEBreaker.
 Custom loader to boot any game from a library on the onboard flash.
 Interface: 1 oled, 6 buttons and a piezo speaker.

 # License